jaantoots/jaantoots.github.io/content/_index.md

 [898F 754D C9C8 48CD AC4D
 3302 9AE2 2DC9 DF64 96F6](898F754DC9C848CDAC4D33029AE22DC9DF6496F6.asc)

 This is my personal homepage.
-This page (and any others, if they ever exist) also have a plain text version available, e.g. [index.md](index.md).
+This site is also available in plain text as [JSON](index.json) containing the markdown source.

 ## About me